psu13/mutable-hakyll/posts/konica-hexar.md

 I had reason recently to try and look for the old review, but I could not find it at [photo.net](https://www.photo.net) anymore.
 Sad.
 Luckily [archive.org](https://web.archive.org/web/20100327082815/http://www.photo.net/photo/hexar) had a snapshot of it.
-Still, that's not the ideal way to read the page.
+But that's not the ideal way to read the page.

 Happily, it turns out that I spent some time working in the same lab as Richard Caruana.
 So when I could not find the text on the live Internet anymore I asked him if I could put